Distilling market noise into market sense

 [Apple and Google dominate the app store game - but only in terms of size.
 Senior Analyst Andreas Pappas discusses the key success factors for app stores, why Google is lagging behind and how Amazon fits in the whole picture]

 With Amazon challenging Google’s app market and Apple allegedly offering the best monetisation potential, several developers and analysts have put these claims to the test by comparing monetisation data across the three app markets.
-Differences in monetisation potential can have a significant impact on developer mindshare: developers will seek to leverage platforms that will make them more money.
+Differences in app store monetisation potential can have a significant impact on developer mindshare: developers will seek to leverage platforms that will make them more money.

 According to mobile app analytics firm Flurry, Apple apps lead the revenue table, while Amazon and Google apps generate 89% and 23% of Apple revenue, respectively.
 Flurry’s analysis only considered in-app purchases for the same app-basket for each platform.
 However, another report by game developers TinyCo, suggests that ARPU for one of their games is higher on Amazon than on Apple, while Google Play revenue is just 20% lower than Apple.
 Our analysis aims to explain the differences in monetisation and to identify key success factors in app markets.